A snapshot overview of schools in Moscow that are considered (although not necessarily chosen) by English-speaking expat parents.

 Click here to read our full review of the English International School

 A member of the Nord Anglia Education group, now incorporating a performing arts programme in collaboration with Julliard, New York and a STEAM programme designed with input from MIT.
 Classes taught in English to students from over 60 different nationalities.
-Members of, but not accredited by, international educational associations.
+Accredited by the Council of British International Schools (COBIS).

 The schools below have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them